shivapodugu91/Android-Apps/8 queen's readme.md

-8 queen problem.
+#8 queens problem

 The eight queens problem is the problem of placing eight queens on an 8×8 chessboard such that none of them attack one another